 - Place your choice of ingredients onto one half and then flip the other half back over the fillings.
 The ingredients will cook right inside the chicken breast.
 If you use a lot of filling, you may need to use toothpicks to keep everything secure.

-Then, simply bake the stuffed chicken breasts just as you would any other chicken dish.
-Jump to Recipe to watch the video on how to do this.
+Then, simply bake the stuffed chicken breasts just as you would any other chicken dish. to watch the video on how to do this.

 Making stuffed chicken step-by-step